This is part of Diane’s Literature Course I Series

 Fortunately for Jackson, her romance was a best-seller.
 Unfortunately for her, though her book generated some interest in the Indian plight, it did not have the impact of Uncle Tom’s Cabin.
 It did, however, spark a tourist industry.
 To this day, you may visit Ramona, California, take the “Ramona” tour, and see the Ramona Pageant.
 The story was the subject of a silent movie in 1910, and has been adapted for the screen several times since.

-My girls and I discussed possible reasons for the failure of Jackson’s intent, which they explain in their essays.
+My girls and I discussed possible reasons for the failure of Jackson’s intent, which they explained in their essays.
+See the excerpts below with at least one spoiler.